gregeng/gregeng.github.io/source/_posts/2013-10-07-abstraction-and-3-iterators.markdown

 The `each` method iterates through individual elements in the array and returns the original array untouched.

-When I first learned the `each` method, I used it to almost exclusively when working with arrays to make the computer do alot of the leg work for me.
+When I first learned the `each` method, I used it almost exclusively when working with arrays to make the computer do alot of the leg work for me.

 <a href="http://en.wikipedia.org/wiki/Abraham_Maslow" target="_blank">Abraham Maslow</a> explains this consequence:
 >...if all you have is a hammer, everything looks like a nail.